1. Look for a word that makes people move & you'll find its definitions contested.

 61. How when Medgar Evers was 14 he saw Willie Tingle dragged through the streets of Decatur Mississippi & shot & hanged for 'insulting a white woman.'
-How every day on his way to school he passed the man's bloody clothes.
+How every day on his way to school he passed the scraps of the man's bloody clothes flapping in the tree.

 62. How 6 years later he was a US soldier at Normandy.